wuzhengy/TAU/Put and Request.md

 # TAU app communication with DHT
 ### Mutable
 Each peer will assume other peers will publish mutable data according to certain protocol.
-Therefore, peer does not request for mutable data, and peer will just get those data directly.
+Therefore, peer does not request for mutable data, and peer will just get those data directly according to a time schedule or referral.
 ### Immutable
 Immutable data is history.
 Peers will publish these data uppon request.
 Therefore, peer need to request those data before getting them.